peymanshahidi/sol2greg/readme.md

 *******************************************************************************
 ## Features
-`sol2greg` accommodates three types of Gregorian date inputs:
+`sol2greg` accommodates three types of Solar Hijri date inputs:

 &nbsp; 1.
 A single string variable in `"year/month/day"` format (e.g., `"1390/06/01"`) where the command is able to flexibly handle `/`, `-`, `+`, `:`,  `--`, and <code>&nbsp;</code> (white space) as delimiters.